-GRL offers the world’s most robust and comprehensive Independent IC Characterization Testing and Tuning Services, focused on R&D bench-level characterization of early silicon across Process, Voltage, and Temperature (PVT).
+We offer the world’s most robust and comprehensive Independent IC Characterization Testing and Tuning Services, focused on R&D bench-level characterization of early silicon across Process, Voltage, and Temperature (PVT).
 Our customers range from small IC and IP design houses to some of the largest and most capable semiconductor and systems firms in the world.
-They come to us because this challenging, resource intensive activity requires expensive equipment and deep, specialized expertise that remains in short supply, including analog/SERDES design, test methodology and instrumentation, and test automation.
+They come to us because this challenging, resource-intensive activity requires expensive equipment and deep, specialized expertise that remains in short supply, including analog/SERDES design, test methodology and instrumentation, and test automation.

-GRL provides comprehensive characterization services for early silicon ranging from 112 Gb/s PAM-4 (copper AND optical), to sub-gigahertz custom memory interfaces, to specialized analog and mixed signal ICs (AFE, ADC, DAC, sensors, etc).
+We provide comprehensive characterization services for early silicon ranging from 112 Gb/s PAM-4 (copper AND optical), to sub-gigahertz custom memory interfaces, to specialized analog and mixed-signal ICs (AFE, ADC, DAC, sensors, etc).

-GRL provides IC Characterization Testing and Tuning Services from our labs in Silicon Valley, Taiwan, Japan, China, and India.
-Contact GRL today to discuss how we can support your IC characterization and validation needs.
+We provide IC Characterization Testing and Tuning Services from our labs in Silicon Valley, Taiwan, Japan, China, and India.

 GRL’s IC Characterization Center of Excellence

 GRL originally built its business in Silicon Valley developing and executing test plans for IC companies needing characterization, stress testing, and PHY tuning services.
 GRL’s engineers come from deep IC validation, PHY design, and test equipment backgrounds.